Planning Your Trip to Havasu Falls and The Havasupai Reservation

 How Do I Get A Hiking or Camping Permit For Havasupai?

-New for 2019: Permits are now available online!
+New as of 2019: Permits are now available online!
 The hardest part about this trip is getting the permit.
 Permits are required and are strictly enforced.
 During our hike to Havasu Falls, on two separate occasions we met a somewhat intimidating pack mule driver along the trail who asked us our names and checked to make sure that we were on the list that they were carrying with them before allowing us to pass.
 Who knows if they would have let us continue if we hadn’t been on that list.

 In previous years, to get a permit, you had to call the Havasupai tourism office at: (928) 448-2121 or 928.448.2141 – this might still be a good option if the website crashes due to too much demand even though they say on the website to NOT call them anymore.